Malfoy Manor’s grandfather clock was striking and chiming relentlessly.

 He grabbed the book and popped the top of the crate back in place and quickly left the attic.

 Draco went to his room then in his quest to find more things to give away.
 He gathered professional Quidditch team paraphernalia that he had entirely too much of.
 There was more than enough for everyone in the Weasley household and he took all of it into his arms and walked down the hall to the balcony overlooking the great room.

 As he came to the railing, he looked down below to find a cautious looking Dobby standing near Skippen.

 “Dobby, Skippen!
-Here, catch this!”
-He said as he heaved everything over the railing and let go.
+Here, catch this!” he told them as he heaved everything over the railing and let go.

 They magically caught the bundle in the air and set it all gently on the table for Trinket to wrap.

 “Wonderful to see you again, Dobby!”
 Draco smiled and Dobby’s eyes grew even larger than normal.
 As Draco stomped down the stairs hurriedly, he apologized.